usnish/py-blind/README.md

 Feel free to modify for your own use!
 Licensed under the MIT license.

 ##Usage
+Place the two scripts "blind.py" and "unblind.py" in the directory containing *a copy* of your data files.
-At the command line:
+Begin at the command line:

 $ python blind.py

 and answer the prompts that follow.
-It will ask you to confirm before renaming files.

-**Make sure that your labels are not substrings of other labels. i.e. "NONE" and "NONE_EXTRA" would result in erroneous blinding**
+**Make sure that your labels are not substrings of other labels.
+For example, using the labels "NONE" and "NONE_EXTRA" would result in erroneous blinding.**
+The script will ask you to confirm before renaming files.

+When you're ready, view the blind mapping by opening the generated "blinds.txt" file.
+To unblind, leave "blinds.txt" in the folder and at the command line:

+$ python unblind.py

+After that, everything should be back as it started!